Skip to main content

 • In the USA, RSV activity is very low.

-• In the EU/EEA, RSV activity has returned to low or baseline levels in all countries.
+• In the EU/EEA, RSV activity is at low levels.

 COVID-19